 Our decision to grant or refuse permission to lodge an out-of-time objection is made by a person independent of the original decision-maker.
 It is based on information provided by you and other information available to us.

 If we refuse permission to lodge an out-of-time objection, we advise you in writing and provide reasons for our decision.
 You cannot appeal this decision.

 You should refer to our ruling about out-of-time objections.

 Your objection is dealt with by a person independent of the original decision-maker.
 They use the information provided by you as well as other information available to make their decision.

 You will receive a written notice of determination on your objection.
 If your objection is disallowed or only partly allowed, we provide you with the reasons.

 If you are dissatisfied with our determination, you have the right to refer the matter for review to the Victorian Civil and Administrative Tribunal or to appeal the matter to the Supreme Court of Victoria.

 Payment of tax pending your objection

 You should pay any tax owing even if you lodge an objection.

-If you do not pay the full amount of tax owing by the due date for payment, however, interest will accrue on the outstanding tax calculated at the market and premium rates.
-If your objection is unsuccessful, you must pay the outstanding tax as well as the accrued interest.
+If you do not pay the full amount of tax owing by the due date for payment, interest accrues on the outstanding tax calculated at the market and premium rates.
+If your objection is unsuccessful, you must pay the outstanding tax and the accrued interest.